-Robert Downey Jr., an American actor-producer, is known for his enigmatic Tony Stark, in Marvel’s superhero film Iron Man.
-Unlike certain Hollywood actors who choose to keep a clean reputation, Downey Jr. on the other hand faced several serious controversies throughout his career.
+Robert Downey Jr., an American actor, and producer, is known for his portrayal of the enigmatic Tony Stark in Marvel’s superhero film Iron Man.
+Unlike certain Hollywood actors who choose to keep a clean reputation, Downey Jr., on the other hand, faced several serious controversies throughout his career.
 These included a period of substance abuse and legal troubles.
-Even though such ups and downs, he managed to maintain a balance in his professional and personal life.
-He got both critical and popular appreciation for his acting roles.
+Despite such ups and downs, he managed to balance his professional and personal lives.
+For his acting roles, he received both critical and popular acclaim.

 Downey Jr. was named among the 100 most influential people in the world by Time magazine and was listed by Forbes as the highest-paid actor in Hollywood.

 Born Robert John Downey Jr., he is the younger of the two children.
 Raised in Manhattan, New York City, his father, Robert Downey Sr., was an actor-filmmaker, while his mother, Elsie Ann, acted in Downey Sr.’s films.
 Robert’s original family name was Elias which was later changed to enlist in the Army, by his father.
 Downey Jr. along with his older sister Allyson grew up in Greenwich Village.

 Downey Jr. during his childhood was surrounded by drugs.
 As his father was a drug addict and allowed to use marijuana when he was six, which his father later regretted.
 Downey Jr. felt it was his way of expressing love.
 Eventually, Downey Jr. began drug and alcohol abuse.